Compare low cost prices for airport transfers from Palma de Mallorca Airport with Solhop – the highest rated private

 It depends on the company, but most allow one large suitcase and one cabin sized bag/case per person.
 If the vehicle is large enough, transfer companies usually don’t charge if you bring more luggage, although you will need to clear this with the company you have booked with.

 Can I bring my bicycle or golf clubs?
 You will need to inform the company you have booked with to make sure the vehicle is large enough.
-If it is large enough they usually won’t charge extra.
 You may need to upgrade to a larger vehicle which will cost a little extra.

 Of course, but as with extra luggage, you will need to check your vehicle is large enough to carry all your luggage with a foldable wheelchair.

 Are there disabled access vehicles?
 Yes, but only a few companies have these vehicles with drive-on wheelchair or scooter access.
 You will need to check the company you are booking with.
 These vehicles do generally cost a little more to book, around 25-40% more.
 For more information on wheelchair accessible taxis, please view our taxi page.

 Your driver will monitor your flight and wait.
 Some companies only have a one-hour waiting limit.
 Most drivers will wait longer than this or arrange for another driver to wait for you.

 Your driver will see your flight arrival time and expect to see you in around 20-30 minutes after the flight lands.
 After this time, he will normally try to call you.
 Some drivers may think it is a no-show and leave, so if you are delayed longer than this, it is good to call your driver or send one of your party through to meet the driver.

 No. Smoking is banned in all pubic vehicles in Spain.